gauge-sh/tach/docs/index.md

 # Overview

-## What is modguard?
+## What is tach?
-`modguard` allows you to define boundaries and control dependencies between your Python packages.
+`tach` allows you to define boundaries and control dependencies between your Python packages.
 Packages can also define an explicit public interface through `__all__` to prevent deep coupling.

 This enforces a decoupled, modular architecture, which makes maintenance and feature development easier.

-If a package tries to import from another package that is not listed as a dependency, `modguard` will throw an exception.
+If a package tries to import from another package that is not listed as a dependency, `tach` will throw an exception.

-When a package is in 'strict mode', if another package tries to import from it without using its public interface, `modguard` will throw an exception.
+When a package is in 'strict mode', if another package tries to import from it without using its public interface, `tach` will throw an exception.

-`modguard` runs on the CLI, and is ideal for pre-commit hooks and CI checks.
+`tach` runs on the CLI, and is ideal for pre-commit hooks and CI checks.

 ## Commands
-* [`modguard init`](usage.md#modguard-init) - Initialize package boundaries in your Python project.
+* [`tach init`](usage.md#tach-init) - Initialize package boundaries in your Python project.
-* [`modguard check`](usage.md#modguard-check) - Check boundaries are respected throughout your Python project.
+* [`tach check`](usage.md#tach-check) - Check boundaries are respected throughout your Python project.